Catrina Lam

 • Better Marine International Limited v Zhong Shan Company Limited [2020] HKCA 145 – claim for commission arising out of a ship brokerage contract

-• China Cinda (HK) Asset Management Co Ltd v Linca Industry (Hong Kong) Holdings Co Ltd [2019] HKCFI 2565 - successfully appealed against a refusal to grant summary judgment for a claim of HK$800m
+• China Cinda (HK) Asset Management Co Ltd v Linca Industry (Hong Kong) Holdings Co Ltd [2019] HKCFI 2565 – successfully appealed against a refusal to grant summary judgment for HK$800 million

 • China Merchants Bank Co Ltd v Cai Sui Xin [2018] HKCFI 2358 – whether necessary to apply for a variation of a Mareva injunction to exercise disposal rights under a Share Charge